BuildOnViction/docs/docs/whitepaper.md

     of TomoChain.
 We will publish a TomoChain economic analysis and proposal, separate from this technical paper in a later date.

-<span>00</span> Satoshi Nakamoto.
-Bitcoin: A peer-to-peer electronics
+## :fa-book: References

-cash system.
+Satoshi Nakamoto.
+Bitcoin: A peer-to-peer electronics cash system.
 2008.

 Ethereum Foundation.
 Ethereum’s White Paper. , 2014.
 Online available 25/05/2018.

 D. Larimer.
 Delegated Proof-of-Stake (DPOS).
 BitShare White Paper 2014.